A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Introduction

 In particular, the active-set method in \cite{bemporad2015quadratic} (QPNNLS), which is based on reformulating the QP as a nonnegative least-squares (NNLS) problem, is simple to implement and has proven to be efficient for solving small to medium size QP problems.
 Furthermore, its reliability has been improved greatly in \cite{bemporad2017numerically} where outer proximal-point iterations are used to improve its numerical stability, and in \cite{9104668}, where QPNNLS is shown to be closely related to a primal active-set QP method applied to the dual problem, allowing the complexity certification method in \cite{journal2020} to be used to determine the exact computational complexity of QPNNLS.

-In this paper we use insights from \cite{9104668} to propose a dual active-set method for quadratic programming which retains the favorable properties of QPNNLS, such as simplicity and efficiency, while introducing some additional improvements: (i) Direct reusability of matrix factors when the linear term in the objective function and the constant term in the constraints change, which is relevant for MPC and when the active-set method is combined with outer proximal-point iterations. (ii) Improved numerical stability already in the setup without proximal-point iterations. (iii) Improved efficiency by reducing intermediate computations stemming from the NNLS reformulation.
+In this paper we use insights from \cite{9104668} to propose a dual active-set method for quadratic programming which retains the favorable properties of QPNNLS (efficiency and simplicity) by making recursive updates to an LDL$^T$ factorization.
+In addition to retaining favorable properties, we show that operating directly on the dual QP instead of the NNLS reformulation used in \cite{bemporad2015quadratic} yields additional improvements: (i) Direct reusability of matrix factors when the linear term in the objective function and the constant term in the constraints change, which is relevant for MPC and when the active-set method is combined with outer proximal-point iterations. (ii) Improved numerical stability already in the setup without proximal-point iterations. (iii) Improved efficiency by reducing intermediate computations stemming from the NNLS reformulation.

+The main contribution of this paper is, hence, showing how the properties of QPNNLS can be retained and improved by directly operating on the dual QP problem instead of an NNLS problem.
+Concretely this requires, for example, extending the recursive LDL$^T$ updates to detect and handle singularities.
+More broadly, we show that a simple dual active-set solver that performs such recursive LDL$^T$ updates can outperform state-of-the-art solvers on small to medium size QPs, which are often encountered in embedded MPC applications.

-The rest of the paper is structured as follows: The remainder of this introduction is devoted to introducing the quadratic programming problem and notation that is used throughout the paper.
-In Section \ref{sec:qpalg} we present the proposed dual active-set algorithm and the relationship between this algorithm and other, similar, QP algorithms is discussed in Section \ref{sec:relate}.
-Extensions to the algorithm, addressing some practical concerns, is presented in Section \ref{sec:extensions}.
-In particular we consider: detecting primal infeasibility, computing intermediary lower bounds on the objective function, handling equality bound constraints, improving numerical stability through outer proximal-point iterations, and certifying the computational complexity.
-Finally, we present numerical experiments for the proposed algorithm in Section \ref{sec:result}.
+The rest of the paper is structured as follows: in the remainder of this introduction we introduce the quadratic programming problem and notation that is used throughout the paper.
+In Section \ref{sec:qpalg} we present the proposed dual active-set algorithm.
+We then discuss the relationship between this algorithm and other, similar, QP algorithms in Section \ref{sec:relate}.
+Extensions to the algorithm, addressing some practical concerns, are presented in Section \ref{sec:extensions}.
+Finally, we present numerical experiments in Section \ref{sec:result}.